therealseanwallace/freeEducationTenders/README.md

 - Write tests!
 This is a big one.
 I was so excited to build that I almost completely failed to write tests for this app.
 So that's my next big job.
 Wish me luck wrestling with testing React.
 - Add sorting of tenders (on the frontend) by date, category, status, etc.
 - Add filtering (on the backend) of tenders by status
+- Migrate the React app to Next.js instead of create-react-app.

 ## Acknowledgements